My calling

 The answers I was looking for existed.
 They were just not inside conventional medicine.
 I found them in Health Optimization Medicine, a clinical framework built around a definition of health rather than the detection of disease.

-I completed the full HOMe and HOPe curriculum, every module, including the advanced Peptide Hormones certification.
-I am one of a small number of practitioners in the United States to have completed the full curriculum.
-I also trained in medical acupuncture at the Helms Medical Institute, where the US Military sends its physicians.
+I completed the full curriculum and am one of a small number of practitioners in the United States.
+I have also trained in energetics and medical acupuncture at the Helms Medical Institute, where the US Military sends its physicians.

 What was built